Polam Kopitam poisoning incident: Public reactions

 On March 27, 2024, internet celebrity lawyer Lee Yi-chen commented, “I thought this was news from the mainland… I love stir-fried kway teow, seriously?
 What even caused this?”

 Medical journalist Hung Su-ching wrote on her Facebook page “Hung Su-ching’s Food and Medicine Info Network” that “Lai Fang-hsuan’s claim that vegetarian food is safe just because it's vegetarian is absolutely wrong—pathogens eat both meat and plants.”

-In an interview with United Daily News, entertainer Hsieh Hsin shared that she had dined at the Po Lin Café Raohe branch on the 20th and posted a photo of her stir-fried kway teow, saying she was still deeply shaken.She also posted on Threads, “Taiwan’s food safety really needs to improve.”
+In an interview with United Daily News, entertainer Hsieh Hsin shared that she had dined at the Polam Kopitam Raohe branch on the 20th and posted a photo of her stir-fried kway teow, saying she was still deeply shaken.She also posted on Threads, “Taiwan’s food safety really needs to improve.”

 On the same day, friends of one of the deceased praised his academic achievements at National Taiwan University and National Chengchi University, noting that he was a marketing genius courted by multiple companies.
 They lamented never having had a final meal with him.
 The family asked that friends keep their memories in their hearts.

-On March 28, singer Aaron Yan posted a photo of a Po Lin Teahouse delivery order from August 2023 on his Facebook fan page, stating that although he didn’t order kway teow, he experienced nausea and difficulty breathing the same night after eating.
+On March 28, singer Aaron Yan posted a photo of a Polam Kopitam delivery order from August 2023 on his Facebook fan page, stating that although he didn’t order kway teow, he experienced nausea and difficulty breathing the same night after eating.
 He gradually recovered after two days and offered to share his experience to help with the investigation.

 TV host Chen Yi responded critically, suggesting that Aaron Yan, having recently settled a Me Too case, might be eager to stage a comeback and was opportunistically capitalizing on the food safety incident.

 Entertainer Christine Ouyang also commented that the incident had completely overturned her perception of dining out.
 “I used to think keywords like department store, vegetarian, cooked food, famous chain, open kitchen equaled food safety.
 Now I realize that’s not necessarily the case.”

 On March 31, political commentator Kuo Cheng-liang said on the show Mai Yu-chieh’s Hot Evening Report, “We have to respect science.
 Wood ear mushrooms are common ingredients.
 Why haven’t they caused problems in the past?
 Honestly, I still don’t know what went wrong.
 Today at lunch, my wife left me a delicious vegetarian dish in the fridge.
 I opened it and saw it was kway teow—and I didn’t dare eat it.”

 On April 2, financial journalist Hu Cai-xuan commented that the Taipei City Department of Health had initially collected too few samples, which caused the investigation to stall.
 However, she acknowledged that if the sampling method followed SOP, then the department could not be faulted.
 She added that the investigation procedures for suspected food poisoning incidents were later revised following an expert meeting.